puffpuff-qu/Auto-Partner-Bot/README.md

 ## Grow your Discord community

 Auto Partner Bot helps server owners reach new communities through a managed Discord partnership network.
-Create your listing once, advertise from Discord, and choose between free manual promotion, vote-powered Auto Ad access, or Premium slots.
+Create your listing once, advertise from Discord, and choose between free manual promotion, vote powered Auto Ad access, or Premium slots.

 ### Why communities use it

 * Advertise across eligible partnership channels from one place
 * Set up and manage everything through clean Discord forms and buttons
 * Keep your server visible every **4 hours** with Auto Ad access
-* Let members advertise from ready-to-advertise reminders
+* Let members advertise from reminders when the server is ready
 * Set optional personal DM reminders for each user
 * Track community and user rankings through leaderboards
 * Use free vote slots or add two Premium slots for six months